evancz/guide.elm-lang.org/architecture/user_input/text_fields.md

 This code is a slight variant of the counter from the previous section.
 You set up a model.
 You define some messages.
 You say how to `update`.
 You make your `view`.
 The difference is just in how we filled this skeleton in.
 Let's walk through that!

-As always, you start by guessing at your `Model` should be.
+As always, you start by guessing at what your `Model` should be.
 In our case, we know we are going to have to keep track of whatever the user has typed into the text field.
 We need that information so we know how to render the reversed text.

 ```elm
 type alias Model =